 With Six You Get Eggroll is a goofy comedy about a blended family (an anomaly at the time) and the obstacles the new couple face as they try to make their new family and marriage work.
 Day, who plays a widow, meets a widower played by Brian Keith of The Parent Trap (1961) fame.

 When I saw the movie for the first time, I was on the verge of puberty.
-I remember identifying with one of the characters, Day’s older teenage son, who appears in an early scene with shaving cream on his face.
-I can’t be sure what I was feeling at the time except that the image must have held significance for me in my developing identity as a male.
+I should probably call it the “brink” of puberty.
+I identified with Day’s older teenage son, who appears in an early scene with shaving cream on his face.
+I can’t be sure what I was feeling at the time except that the image must have been significant to my developing identity as a male.
 I recognized it again immediately when I watched it on YouTube.

 Beyond personal appeal, the movie offers a glimpse into a period of Americana that has just about disappeared.
 Set in a suburban community in the Bay Area, there are no sidewalks, white picket fences separate ranch style houses, and birch trees cluster in groups on front lawns like giraffes.
 The film portrays, accurately, the tranquility typical of towns throughout the Bay Area at that time, particularly in the South Bay in what would later become Silicon Valley.